-How to book accommodation for the 2024 Olympic Games
+How to book accommodation for the 2024 Paralympic Games

-If you have booked an accommodation along the river Seine, near the venue for the opening ceremony of the Games, you will need a digital certificate in the form of a QR code.
-This QR code as well as an identity document will be compulsory to move around the area up to one week before the opening of the Games (on 26 July 2024).
-You will have to register on an online platform (available on 10 May) to download the QR code.
+If you have booked an accommodation in Paris, you will maybe need a digital certificate in the form of a QR code.
+This QR code as well as an identity document will be compulsory to move around the security perimeter on foot from the 28 August to 8 September 2024.
+You must register on the online platform Pass Jeux – Official Website (pass-jeux.gouv.fr) to download the QR code.
 This will allow public authorities to control the flow of people and ensure the safety of the area around the competition venues.
-More information to follow.

 For your stay in France, you have the option of booking:

-• a campsite pitch, a mobile home or a bungalow,
+- a campsite pitch, a mobile home, a cabin or a bungalow,

 To find accommodation, you can contact the Tourist Office of Paris or of the other cities hosting this events, use a holiday rental agency or check out accommodation rental websites.